areebabano/Career_Mentor_Agent/README.md

 cd career-mentor-agent
 pip install -r requirements.txt
 🔑 Environment Setup
-Create a .env file:
+Create a .env file in the root directory:

 env
 Copy
 Edit
 GEMINI_API_KEY=your_api_key_here
 🖥️ How to Use
-💻 Run in Terminal with Chainlit UI bash
+Run the application in your terminal:

+bash
 Copy
 Edit
 chainlit run main.py
-Then visit 👉 http://localhost:8000 to chat with your AI career mentor!
+Then open your browser and go to 👉 http://localhost:8000 Start chatting with your AI career mentor! 🧑‍🏫✨

 🗂️ Project Structure
 bash